jamcarbon/GitHubRunners_AWS/README.md

     terraform apply

-(To destroy all the infrastucture created)
+#(If you want to destroy all the infrastucture created:)

     terraform apply -destroy

-# Go to IAM console and create a policy and a role for Lambda, use the folowing policy.
-And attach the role to lambda

-There is a terraform file for creating the Lambda function and API "9-API_lambda.tf" If doesn't work in some version, if it doesn't work for you, follow the steps below:

-in IAM, Create a role, and a policy

-    {
-    "Version": "2012-10-17",
-    "Statement": [
-        {
-            "Sid": "LambdaAutoscaling",
-            "Effect": "Allow",
-            "Action": [
-                "autoscaling:SetDesiredCapacity",
-                "autoscaling:PutScalingPolicy",
-                "autoscaling:UpdateAutoScalingGroup"
-            ],
-            "Resource": "arn:aws:autoscaling:*:<you_account_id>:autoScalingGroup:*:autoScalingGroupName/*"
-        },
-        {
-            "Sid": "LambdaAutoscaling1",
-            "Effect": "Allow",
-            "Action": "autoscaling:DescribeAutoScalingGroups",
-            "Resource": "*"
-        }
-    ]
-    }

-# Create an API Gateway and Lambda Function
+# Create an API Gateway

-Create Lambda function, for that, go to the consolehttps://us-east-1.console.aws.amazon.com/lambda/home?region=us-east-1#/functions
-Click create function, put a name to the function, select python 3.9 as Runtime, for Execution role, select the role previously created, and click on create function.
-Then, go to code source and paste the content from the function file.
-The code for lambda function is lambdascript.py
+There is a file called "10-API.tf.bak" inside terraform folder.
+If you remove the .bak, you can deploy the file along with the rest, however the API won't return back to GitHub, if you want to receive message on GitHub, when the API was sucesfully called, please create API Gatway manually.

 For the creating API Gateway, go to the console https://us-east-1.console.aws.amazon.com/apigateway/main/apis?region=us-east-1
-Create API, select HTTP API build, add lambda integration, select the lambda function just created, type the API name, and click next.
+Create API, select HTTP API build, add "lambda" integration, select the lambda function already created created "LambdaAutoscaling", type the API name, and click next.
 Select POST method, and click next.
 Leave the default stage and click next.
 Click create.